Skip to main content

 • Fresh flowers

-Start with adding your burlap tape to your vase
+Start by adding your burlap tape to your vase

 I chose burlap tape because it was quick and simple to attach to the vase.
 Apply it around your vase.
 I did two sections of burlap tape on the bottom portion and the top section of the vase.